 College of A&GS Degrees

-Environmental sustainability deals with how human societies can meet the needs of the present without compromising the ability of future generations to meet their needs.
+Environmental sustainability majors learn how society can meet the needs of the present without compromising the ability of future generations to meet their needs.
 Achieving this goal requires balancing short- and long-term needs related to jobs and economic growth, societal well-being, and environmental health.

 Undergraduate Degree Requirements

 To be recommended for a bachelor's degree in the College of Atmospheric and Geographic Sciences: